-Deadline for submission of the expression of interest is 8 May 2017, 17:00.
+Deadline for submission of the expression of interest is 4th August 2017, 17:00.
 Applications must be submitted in English.

-Any requests for additional information should be addressed in writing by 27 March 2017 at the latest to chisinau@unicef.org.
-UNICEF responses to any queries or clarification requests will be made available to all online on the "Tenders" page of the UNICEF Moldova webpage before the deadline for submission of applications.
+Any requests for additional information should be addressed by email by 31 July 2017 at the latest to chisinau@unicef.org.
+UNICEF responses to any queries or clarification requests will be made available to all online on the "Tenders" page of the UNICEF Moldova website before the deadline for submission of applications, or via email sent to inquiring CSOs.